Antonis Parayios: Club career

 Parayios started his football career in 1943 at Posidon Glyfada.
 In 1948, at the age of 19 he was signed by AEK Athens.
+Under the management of Jack Beby, AEK built a strong team that emerged as a title contender.
 In his first season he won the Greek Cup, playing in the final 2–1 win at the extra time against Panathinaikos at Leoforos Alexandras Stadium.
-On 28 May 1950, he won a consecutive cup against Aris in a 4–0 win at the same stadium.
+On 28 May 1950, Parayios won a consecutive Cup against Aris in a 4–0 win at the same stadium.
 He won a third the cup of his career on 24 June 1956 in a 2–1 victory over Olympiacos.
-He reached 125 appearances in official matches with the double-headed eagle on his chest: 90 in the Athens Championship, 8 in the Panhellenic Championship and 27 in the Cup.
+Parayios reached 125 appearances in official matches with the double-headed eagle on his chest: 90 in the Athens Championship, 8 in the Panhellenic Championship and 27 in the Cup.
 With AEK he won three Cups and an Athens FCA League in 1950.
-A serious knee injury forced him to end his career in 1957, at the age of only 28.
+In 1957, when Parayios competed in a friendly match and in a clash with Lukas Aurednik he suffered serious knee injury that forced him to end his career, at the age of only 28.